“It's pretty catchy.”

 You heard a new song a few days ago, and since then you've been thinking about it a lot.
-You are talking with a friend about this song, and you say:
+You say this as you are talking with a friend about the song.

 It's pretty catchy.